identibyte/examples/zapier/zapier-mailchimp-identibyte.md

 and opening a blank **new Zap template**.
 Then follow these steps:

 ##### Step 1 Trigger
-> Here we configure the MailChimp List is watch.
+> Here we configure the MailChimp List to watch.

 1. Select _Mailchimp_ as the first integration:
    ![Select MailChimp as step 1 integration](img/step-1.png)